 - Program elements that provide flexibility to fishery participants but increase cost - E.g. vessels pick up observers in specific ports; increase time for observer provider to get observers to selected vessels, etc - Not supported by PCFMAC/FMAC.
-No further work planned - EM Improvements might also bring some cost efficiency - E.g. Utilize trawl EM equipment on vessels that also fish fixed gear; Change catch handling on pot boats to focus data collection on discards only - Ongoing work occurring, could be implemented under any of the deployment designs - Apply survey derived weight data to EM; increase reliance on survey for biological data - Problematic for stock assessment.
+No further work planned - EM Improvements might also bring some cost efficiency - E.g. Utilize trawl EM equipment on vessels that also fish fixed gear; Change catch handling on pot boats to focus data collection on discards only - Ongoing work occurring, could be implemented under any of the deployment designs - Modify biological data collection to rely on surveys - Problematic for stock assessment.
 No further work planned - Preliminary look so far: - Increase timeless of EM data review - Hire observers as federal employees